junxit/us-congress-bills-113/metadata.md

 - 2013-09-26 — Message on Senate action sent to the House.
 - 2013-09-26 — Received in the House.
 - 2013-09-26 — Referred to the House Committee on Energy and Commerce.
+- 2013-09-27 — Referred to the Subcommittee on Health.
+- 2013-11-12 — Considered under suspension of the rules. (consideration: CR H6961-6967)
+- 2013-11-12 — DEBATE - The House proceeded with forty minutes of debate on S. 252.
+- 2013-11-12 — Mr. Upton moved to suspend the rules and pass the bill, as amended.
+- 2013-11-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6963)
+- 2013-11-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6963)
+- 2013-11-12 — The title of the measure was amended.
+Agreed to without objection.